MrCreaper/Dakedo/README.md

-# DRG Modding Compiler
+# Dakedo

-A compiler that runs and is nice
+A all-in-one for everything needed to make DRG mods and more

 ## UI